-We aim to be welcoming and accessible for all and are continually updating and improving our facilities at Shakespeare’s Globe for all people with disabilities.
+We aim to be welcoming and accessible for all and are continually updating and improving our facilities at Shakespeare’s Globe for disabled people.

 General Access to Performances

 If you have any access requirements, please visit our Access page here for information on how to join our free Access Scheme.